GoogleCloudPlatform/generative-ai/README.md

 Welcome to the Google Cloud [Generative AI](https://cloud.google.com/ai/generative-ai) repository.

-This repository contains notebooks, code samples, sample apps, and other resources that demonstrate how to use, develop and manage generative AI workflows using [Generative AI on Google Cloud](https://cloud.google.com/ai/generative-ai), powered by [Vertex AI](https://cloud.google.com/vertex-ai) and [Generative AI App Builder](https://cloud.google.com/generative-ai-app-builder).
+This repository contains notebooks, code samples, sample apps, and other resources that demonstrate how to use, develop and manage generative AI workflows using [Generative AI on Google Cloud](https://cloud.google.com/ai/generative-ai), powered by [Vertex AI](https://cloud.google.com/vertex-ai).

 For more Vertex AI samples, please visit the [Vertex AI samples Github repository](https://github.com/GoogleCloudPlatform/vertex-ai-samples/).